 Yes, any leftovers can be frozen in a plastic freezer container for up to three months.

-I would steer clear of softer vegetables like broccoli and cauliflower as these would tend to overcook and turn mushy by the time the pasta has softened.
+I would steer clear of softer vegetables like broccoli and cauliflower as these would tend to overcook and turn mushy before the pasta has softened.

 Absolutely, the flavours intensify on standing.